The enumeration of finite rings: Appendix: Some counterexamples

 \textbf{Example 1}.
+(To show that the multiplicative semigroups of $R$ and $A$ need not be isomorphic.)
 Let $R = \mathbb{Z}/8\mathbb{Z}$, the ring of integers modulo 8, then the group of units of $R$ is the direct sum of two cyclic groups, each of order 2.
 On the other hand, it is easy to verify that $A \cong F_{2}[X]/(X^{3})$, whose group of units is cyclic of order 4, generated by $(1 + X) + (X^{3})$. \\